mujeebch/mujeebch.github.io/_pages/cv.md

 * Ph.D in Information Systems Technology and Design, Singapore University of Technology and Design
 * M.S. in Electrical and Computer Engineering, Seoul National University
-* B.S. in Communication Systems Engineering, Institute of Space Technology

 Work experience